8 Surprising Superfoods To Support Thyroid Health

 7. Brazil nuts:

 Brazil nuts are a thyroid superfood, and the amazing thing about Brazil nuts is that you only need about two per day to reach your selenium requirements!
-Selenium is super important when it comes to thyroid health because it helps support thyroid hormone metabolism.
+Selenium is super important when it comes to thyroid health because it helps support thyroid hormone metabolism5.
 On the flip side, when there’s a selenium deficiency, your thyroid suffers.

-Selenium can also help decrease anti-thyroid antibodies and has even been shown to help improve the physical structure of the thyroid itself.
+Selenium can also help decrease anti-thyroid antibodies and has even been shown to help improve the physical structure of the thyroid6 itself.
 Adding just a couple of Brazil nuts to your diet per day (most people eat them plain, like a supplement) could do wonders for the health of your thyroid.

 I have seaweed on my top superfood list due to its natural iodine content.
 One of the most well-known nutrients associated with Hashimoto’s is iodine, and some people may actually suffer from an iodine deficiency.
 Keep in mind that if you suffer from a selenium deficiency, iodine can actually cause more inflammation.
 To prevent this from happening, try adding a couple of Brazil nuts to your diet to help balance both selenium and iodine.